What are Extensions?

 Workspace.OpenProject(filePath);

-//get all the elements of the project
+//Get all elements of the project

 var project = CurrentProject;